Scholastique of Champagne

 Scholastique of Champagne (also Scholastica; 1172–1219) was the daughter of Marie of France and Count Henry I of Champagne.

 Marriage and issue

-She married William IV of Mâcon (d.
-1224) and had the following issue:
+She married William IV, Count of Mâcon (d.
+1224) in approximately 1183.
+As part of her dowry Scholastique brought land as well as income from the fairs of Bar-sur-Aube.
+The couple produced the following issue: